Correction: It’s been brought to my attention that the trick doesn’t work on CIBC Aventura cards. My apologies for that oversight.

 Lastly, note that while the trick works pretty well with most programs, there are a few exceptions.
 Some program might refund the points to your account rather than the full charge, thus leaving you in the same position you started and negating the trick.

-Most anecdotes seem to indicate that TD Rewards does this.
-If you were to refund a hotel reservation that was partially booked using points, TD Rewards seems to send the cash portion of your payment back to your account, and the points portion of your payment back to your points balance, thus leaving you right back where you started.
+Most anecdotes seem to indicate that TD Rewards and CIBC Aventura are programs that do this.
+If you were to refund a hotel reservation that was partially booked using points, these programs seem to send the cash portion of your payment back to your account, and the points portion of your payment back to your points balance, thus leaving you right back where you started.
+The same is true for the travel credit that comes as a benefit on, say, the CIBC Aventura for Business.

-Meanwhile, there are data points indicating that the trick works well with Amex, Scotia Rewards, and CIBC Aventura.
+Meanwhile, there are data points indicating that the trick works well with Amex and Scotia Rewards.
 The jury's still out with RBC Avion and BMO Rewards, so feel free to comment below if you have any data points to contribute.

 The refundable hotel trick is useful in many situations that you inevitably face while you're out there chasing signup bonuses and racking up the points.
 It allows you to apply for the best cards without hesitating over the minimum spending requirements, and also lets you easily turn your card's travel credit benefits into cold, hard cash.
 It's a great trick to keep handy and ready to be deployed whenever a situation that calls for it arises.